porsche200/deimalang/README.md

 `number GetNumber()` </br>
 reads a number. </br>
 `void AskNumber(number correct, text alert)` </br>
-reads a number, checks if it's correct. if it's not, it prints alert and tries again </br>
+reads a number, checks if it's correct. if it's not, it prints alert and tries again. prints and tries again if a number isnt inputted. </br>
 `void AskLine(text correct, text alert)` </br>
 reads a line, checks if it's correct. if it's not, it prints alert and tries again </br>
 `void AskCaseLine(text correct, text alert)` </br>